harshbafna/multi-model-server/ci/README.md

 # Model Server CI build

-Model Server us AWS codebuild for its CI build.
-This folder contains scripts that needed for AWS codebuild.
+Model Server uses AWS codebuild for its CI build.
+This folder contains scripts that are needed for AWS codebuild.

 ## buildspec.yml
 buildspec.yml contains MMS build logic which will be used by AWS codebuild.